di-unternehmer/DIU.Neos.PWA/Readme.md

 ### Add to your CI/CD pipeline
 Add these build steps:

+  - Run `./flow resource:publish --collection static` as workbox needs the static files while building the service worker in next step
-  - `npm add workbox-cli && npx workbox-cli generateSW` This will generate your service worker, based on the workbox-config2.js in your `/Web` directory
+  - `npm add workbox-cli && npx workbox-cli generateSW` This will generate your service worker, based on the workbox-config.js in your `/Web` directory

 (instead of yarn you can also use `yarn install workbox-cli`)

 ## Roadmap
 1. Autogenerate all favicon/icons based on Manifest.yaml and add them to the header

-2. If somehow possible generate workbox-config.json on composer install, based on the provided Settings.Workbox.yaml
+## Sponsor
+This Neos plugin is kindly sponsored by DI Unternehmer - Digitalagentur GmbH